 Take an Online Course

 I highly recommend The Fully Booked VA System.
-This is a course and membership with support combined and it’s founded by Gina Horkey from Horkey Handbook.
+This is a virtual assistant course and membership with support combined and it’s founded by Gina Horkey from Horkey Handbook.
 You will get 5 courses and an amazing membership area with pro support as well as many high-quality leads you’re free to pitch.

 Learn About Pinterest